Top of page

 Tags: The Opinions, Feminism, Uniting Church Australia, Women in Ministry

-Holy Pathos, Subjectivity, and Pentecostal Feminism in the Global South
+Holy Pathos, Subjectivity, and Pentecostal Feminism in the Global South The Opinions

 Who gains and who maintains power when the tune of emancipation is sung in one voice.
 What if there are multiple tunes?
 What if they’re all in a different key?
 What if only some of it is even music?